starFalll/CS766_S24/index.md

 ## 4 Experiments

-In this section, we first describe the semantic segmentation datasets and implementation details of training and search process.
-Then, we present the performance of Efficient-Topformer evaluated on these datasets.
-Finally, we conduct ablation studies to analyze the effectiveness of our method.
+In this section, we begin by providing a description of the semantic segmentation datasets used and delve into the implementation details pertaining to both the training and search processes.
+Subsequently, we showcase the performance of Efficient-Topformer as evaluated on these datasets.
+Finally, we undertake ablation studies to meticulously analyze the effectiveness of our proposed method.

 ### 4.1 Datasets

-We perform experiments on two datasets, ADE20K [36] and COCO-Stuff [37], using mean of class-wise intersection over union (mIoU) as the evaluation metric.
-All the models are converted to [TNN: A high-performance, lightweight neural network inference framework.](https://github.com/Tencent/TNN) for latency measurement on an ARM-based computing core. **ADE20K**: The ADE20K dataset contains 25K images, covering 150 categories.
-All images are split into 20K/2K/3K for training, validation, and testing. **COCO-Stuff**: The COCO-Stuff [37] dataset contains 10000 complex images selected from COCO, with 9K in the training set and 1K in the test set.
+We conduct experiments on two datasets: ADE20K [36] and COCO-Stuff [37], utilizing the mean of class-wise intersection over union (mIoU) as the evaluation metric.
+All models are converted to [TNN: A high-performance, lightweight neural network inference framework](https://github.com/Tencent/TNN) for latency measurement on an ARM-based computing core.

+ **ADE20K** : The ADE20K dataset comprises 25,000 images spanning 150 categories.
+The dataset is partitioned into training (20,000 images), validation (2,000 images), and testing (3,000 images) sets.

+ **COCO-Stuff** : The COCO-Stuff [37] dataset comprises 10,000 complex images extracted from COCO.
+The training set contains 9,000 images, while the test set contains 1,000 images.

 ### 4.2 Implementation Details

-Our implementation is based on MMSegmentation [38] and Pytorch.
-The supernet is pre-trained on ImageNet for 300 epochs following BigNAS [24], and fine-tuned on ADE20K for 160K iterations.
-During the search process, we use the FLOPs as the resource constraint.
-The search process involves 5 iterations, with 500 CNN and 500 ViT architectures sampled in each iteration.
+Our implementation is built upon MMSegmentation [38] and PyTorch.
+The supernet is initially pre-trained on ImageNet for 300 epochs, following the methodology of BigNAS [24], and subsequently fine-tuned on ADE20K for 160,000 iterations.

+During the search process, we utilize the FLOPs as the resource constraint.
+The search process comprises 5 iterations, with 500 CNN and 500 ViT architectures sampled in each iteration.
 For each sampled sub-network, we calibrate the batch norm statistics before evaluation using 32 images from the ADE20K training set.

-The training and finetuning process of the two supernets cost about 15 days on 8 Nvidia V100 GPUs.
-The search process cost about 3 days on a single Nvidia V100 GPU, which is 300+ times less than some reinforcement learning and genetic search methods [39, 40].
+The training and fine-tuning processes of the two supernets collectively take approximately 15 days to complete, utilizing 8 Nvidia V100 GPUs.
+In contrast, the search process requires about 3 days on a single Nvidia V100 GPU, which is over 300 times less than the computational cost incurred by certain reinforcement learning and genetic search methods [39, 40].

 ### 4.3 Main Results

-We perform the proposed Efficient-Topformer and find multiple models with diverse FLOPs constraints.
-The models were retrained on ImageNet and fine-tuned on specific semantic segmentation datasets.
-The results on ADE20K validation set are reported in Table 2.
+We execute the proposed Efficient-Topformer algorithm and identify multiple models tailored to different FLOPs constraints.
+Subsequently, these models are retrained on ImageNet and fine-tuned on specific semantic segmentation datasets.
+The outcomes on the ADE20K validation set are presented in Table 2.

 <p style="text-align: center;">
 <img width="650" src="./figure/table2.png"  alt="Table 2"/>
 </p>
 Table 2: Results on ADE20K <em>val</em> set.
-Latency and FLOPs calculation adopt images with 512 &times; 512 resolution as input. * indicates results are obtained with 448 &times; 448 resolution as input.
+Latency and FLOPs calculation adopt images with 512 × 512 resolution as input. * indicates results are obtained with 448 × 448 resolution as input.
 Latency is measured based on a single Qualcomm Snapdragon 865 processor.
 The mIoU is reported with single-scale inference.

 Latency is measured on a mobile device with a single Qualcomm Snapdragon 865 processor.
 Our Efficient-Topformer model family achieves higher accuracy than the other methods with similar or lower FLOPs, including DeepLabV3+ [33], HR-NAS [10], Segformer [16], and TopFormer [18].
 In particular, our base model, Efficient-Topformer-B, achieves a mIoU of 40.5\\(\%\\) using 1.8G FLOPs, which is 2.7\\(\%\\) higher than TopFormer-B with similar FLOPs and latency.
 Our models outperform TopFormer by 2.8\\(\%\\) and 3.6\\(\%\\) with FLOPs of 1.2G and 1.6G, respectively.
 Moreover, Efficient-Topformer-T achieves real-time inference with a mIoU of 35.24\\(\%\\) when the input resolution is 448 \\(\times\\) 448, which is 2.7\\(\%\\) higher than TopFormer-T.